owid/covid-19-data/README.md

 Collection of COVID-19 data & scripts used and maintained by [Our World in Data](https://ourworldindata.org/coronavirus).

-**NOTE: We plan to keep the data up to date for our own purposes only.
-We may stop maintaining this repository at any point.**
+**NOTE: We will continue to publish daily updates of confirmed cases and deaths throughout the duration of the pandemic.**

 Up until 17 March 2020, we were using WHO data manually extracted from their daily [situation report PDFs](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports).